Rail strikes will drive passengers away, Grant Shapps says

 The services that run will start and finish earlier, from 07:30 to 18:30, and some places will have no trains at all.

-The timing of these rail strikes were "designed to inflict damage at the worst possible time", said Mr Shapps.
+The timing of these rail strikes were "designed to inflict damage at the worst possible time", Mr Shapps said.

-He said the walkouts would cause "misery" for workers, those heading to Glastonbury festival, and students sitting the 17 public exams over the strike period.
+He said the walkouts would cause "misery" for groups including workers, those heading to Glastonbury festival, and students sitting the 17 public exams over the strike period.

-Mr Shapps that commuters who three years ago had no alternative but to take the train now have other options like Zoom meetings.
+Mr Shapps said commuters, who three years ago may have had no alternative but to take the train, now have other options like Zoom meetings.

 "Wave them goodbye, and it will endanger the jobs of thousands of rail workers," he said.

-He said unions were "alienating" passengers and freight customers with "long and damaging strikes".
+He added that unions were "alienating" passengers and freight customers with "long and damaging strikes".

 The strikes were not about a pay freeze as union bosses claimed, he said, because if the railways can make more money through reform, wages will go up.

-Addressing rail workers, Mr Shapps said:"Your union bosses have driven you to the verge of a national strike under false pretences.
+Addressing rail workers, Mr Shapps said: "Your union bosses have driven you to the verge of a national strike under false pretences.
 And rather than protect your jobs, they are actually threatening your jobs."

 The transport secretary was asked repeatedly why he could not meet with the unions and Network Rail, to try and avert next week's strikes.